-A copy of this Plan shall be kept on file in the principal office of the Company in Langhorne, Pennsylvania.
+A copy of this Fian shan be kept on the in the principal office of the Company in Langhorne, Femisylvania.

 B-18

-Board.
-IN WITNESS WHEREOF, the Company has caused this instrument to be executed as of March 8, 2019, by an authorized officer pursuant to prior action taken by the NEXGEL, INC.
+IN WITNESS WHEREOF, the Company has caused this instrument to be executed as of March 8, 2019, by an authorized officer pursuant to prior action taken by the

+NEXGEL, INC.

 Ву:

-Name: Title:
+Name:

-Title.

 B-19